 Our Board is divided into three classes.
 One class is elected at each annual meeting of stockholders to serve for a three-year term.
-We currently have seven directors sitting on the Board, classified into three classes as follows: (1) Michael Serruya and Dimitrios Angelis constitute a class ("Class I") with a term ending at the 2026 annual meeting; (2) Eugene Bullis, Susan Lintonsmith and Haydee Olinger, constitute a class ("Class II") with a term ending at the 2024 annual meeting; and (3) Jonathan Segal and Emanuel Hilario constitute a class ("Class III") with a term ending at the 2025 annual meeting.
-If the transactions contemplated by the Investment Agreement (as defined below under "Certain Relationships and Related Person Transactions", and the transactions contemplated thereby, the "Preferred Stock Financing"), the proceeds of which will be used to partially fund the Company's pending acquisition of Safflower Holdings Corp., the parent of Benihana, Inc., occur prior to the Annual Meeting, (1) James Chambers (Co-Founder and Partner of Hill Path Capital LP) will be appointed as a Class I Director and Scott Ross (Founder and Managing Partner of Hill Path Capital LP; and together with Mr. Chambers, collectively, the "Hill Path Nominees")) will be appointed a Class III Director at closing of the transaction and (2) if elected at the Annual Meeting, Mr. Chambers will be elected as a Class I director and Mr. Ross will be elected a Class III Director.
-The election of the Hill Path Nominees is contingent on the closing of the Preferred Stock Financing; if the Preferred Stock Financing is not consummated prior to the Annual Meeting, the Hill Path Nominees will not be elected to the Board at the Annual Meeting.
+We currently have nine directors serving on the Board, classified into three classes as follows: (1) Michael Serruya, Dimitrios Angelis and James Chambers constitute a class ("Class I") with a term ending at the 2026 annual meeting; (2) Eugene Bullis, Susan Lintonsmith and Haydee Olinger constitute a class ("Class II") with a term ending at the 2027 annual meeting; and (3) Jonathan Segal, Emanuel Hilario and Scott Ross constitute a class ("Class II") with a term ending at the 2025 annual meeting.

-Each director nominee, if elected at the Annual Meeting, will hold office until his or her successor shall have been elected and qualified or until he or she resigns or is otherwise removed.
-Each Hill Path Nominee has consented to serve as a director if elected at the Annual Meeting.
+Each director nominee, if elected at the Annual Meeting, will hold office until his successor shall have been elected and qualified or until he resigns or is otherwise removed.

-On March 5, 2024, our Board accepted the recommendation of the Nominating and Governance Committee and unanimously voted to nominate Eugene Bullis, Susan Lintonsmith and Haydee Olinger for election at the Annual Meeting for a term of three years to serve until the 2027 annual meeting of stockholders.
+On March 4, 2025, our Board accepted the recommendation of the Nominating and Governance Committee and unanimously voted to nominate Jonathan Segal, Emanuel Hilario and Scott Ross for election at the annual meeting for a term of three years to serve until the 2028 annual meeting of stockholders.